hertogp/stitch/_readme.md

 - cb.attr.identifier, or
 - cb\<nth\>, where it's the nth codeblock seen by stitch

-Each time an artifact is included as per [`inc`] an `id` is generated and assigned to the element to be inserted (if possible).
+Each time an artifact is included as per the codeblock's [`inc`], an `id` is generated and assigned to the element to be inserted (if possible).
 That id consists of the codeblock's identifier ([`cid`]), a counter of the nth artifact being included and the kind of artifact.

 An example of such an element id is: `csv-3-err` where
 - the codeblock identifier is `csv`,